shlomiassaf/ngrid/apps/ngrid-demo-app/content/concepts/theming/theming.md

 - Color & Spacing Palette
 - Typography

-**ngrid** adopts the same system used by angular material to define and manage themes.
+n**Grid** adopts the same system used by angular material to define and manage themes.

 ---